 The online Master of Science in Electrical Engineering (MS-EE), hosted on the internationally acclaimed Coursera platform, offers stackable graduate-level courses, graduate certificates, and a fully accredited Master’s Degree in Electrical Engineering.
-The online MS-EE students earn the same credentials as our on-campus students.
+The MS-EE on Coursera students earn the same credentials as our on-campus students.
 There are no designations on official CU transcripts, degrees, or certificates, that this is an online program.

-The diagram displayed below shows that the online MS-EE courses and certificates can be stacked into the full 30 credit hour degree.
+The diagram displayed below shows that the MS-EE on Coursera courses and certificates can be stacked into the full 30 credit hour degree.

 - $667 per credit hour.